PHaNtoMzX77/Wave/README.md

   - An stable internet connection to install online.
 ```

-You'll also need to download the online installer for your edition, once downloaded open up Windows Explorer and right click on the file, then click on'Properties' and check 'Unblock'.
+You'll also need to download the online installer for your edition, once downloaded open up Windows Explorer and right click on the file, then click on 'Properties' and check 'Unblock'.

 **Step 1**